christc4/cork/README.md

 Cork is an extremely lightweight static site generator, forked from  [werc](//werc.cat-v.org).
 Cork follows my software philosophy to a T, so many practices may be strange and displeasing to you.

+## Features

+- Written in RC shell
+	- plan9 coreutils are faster and more performant than GNU
+- Minimal as can be

+	- unlike the source for other static site generators, where you cannot see the forest for the trees, cork source is easy to follow

+## Lack of features and how to add them

 ## So what's the diff?

 What remains similar between the two, is the leveraging of plan9 core utils.